 When it comes time to enquire about financing, make sure you go with a local lender or bank.
 Here’s a look at some of the mortgage programs that may be right for you.

 - Land or Lot Loan – Depending on whether there’s any infrastructure already on the land, you’ll need either a land loan or a lot loan.
 Land loans are for the purchase of raw uncleared land.
-A lot loan is when some pieces are already in place, such as a building permit or utilities.
+A lot loan is when some pieces are already in places, such as a building permit or utilities.
 The rates for both of these loans tend to be higher as lenders consider them a risk.

-- Construction Loans – This is a short-term loan, usually one year in duration, designed to help get your project off the ground.
+- Construction Loans – This short-term loan, usually one year in duration, is designed to help get your project off the ground.
 The lender will need to see your construction plans and budget before approving this.
 These loans are typically paid out in stages that correspond to the construction timetable.

 - Construction to Permanent Loan – This loan type builds on the construction loan by becoming a regular mortgage once the house is built.
 Essentially, it’s two loans in one, which saves on fees as there’s only one signing.

 Step 4: Purchase and PlanningStep 4: Purchase and Planning

 The previous steps will take some time.
 Don’t try to rush things.
 Instead, take your time to correctly assess each property and determine the best choice for financing.
 Your buyer’s agent will be there alongside you to offer advice, find the right people, and act as a sounding board.
 Once you’ve found the right place and secured financing, it’s on to closing and the next phase, construction.
 This will be covered in Part 2, where we’ll explain how to get building permits, put together a team, and complete your construction in the most cost-effective way possible.
 Stay tuned because we’re a long way from the finish line yet.